Startup Failure Statistics: Why Some Fail and Others Don't

 Starting a new business is an exciting enterprise.
 But most startup founders often find themselves getting carried away by the excitement about the idea and potential.
 As a result, they often fail to foresee the possible challenges and adequately prepare to mitigate them.

-Let's walk through some startup failure rates/stats:
+Let's walk through some business failure rates startup founders should know about:

 - About 20% of startups fail in the first year of operation